to live a decent life

 An alliance between neighbours

-As the economic consequences of the pandemic set in, Jenny Sinclair reflects on the Great Dock Strike of 1889 and recalls how dockers, Cardinal Manning, unions and allies across the East End worked together for fair pay and to help their communities live a decent life.
+In this age of economic instability, Jenny Sinclair reflects on the Great Dock Strike of 1889 and recalls how dockers, Cardinal Manning, unions and allies across the East End worked together for fair pay and to help their communities live a decent life.
 In telling the story, she explores the tradition known as Catholic social thought, the framework underlying Common Good Thinking.

 Around the same time I found an old photo of me as a baby in a pram looking out over the docks in East London.
 This was Canning Town in the sixties: I grew up in a Dockland Settlement where my dad was the vicar.